 6. DONT DEPRIVE YOURSELF

 Snacking can be a healthy way to keep your metabolism humming along.
 Stock up on sweet, HEALTHY snacks that can kick your sweet tooth when you need them.
-Try a date stuffed with peanut butter, or a chocolate protein shake with a little cinnamon.
+Try a date stuffed with peanut butter, or a Nuzest Clean Lean Protein Rich Chocolate protein shake with a little cinnamon.

 7. PRESENT FOOD ON PLATES, NOT FROM SERVING BOWLS